 In the "olden days" (as my kids would say - I would say the 1990's) I wrote and illustrated greeting cards.
 The experience was very encouraging as it showed me that someone (a well respected card company) valued my work enough to pay me for it.

 Since having my two boys I switched from writing for film to writing books for them (whilst doing my regular day job).
+Oh, and I also did a teaching degree and became a primary school teacher.

 I love humour.
 My kids think I'm like Jim Carrey (just not as talented or good-looking).
 I also love the tradition of storytelling to demonstrate concepts that may help children traverse some of life's difficulties (such as being called 'Farty bum breath').